 • Highly resistant to black knot.
 Resistant to canker.

 A few people have confirmed La Crescent's mild apricot flavor, but it may not be consistent, at least in less than ideal environments.
-The flavor "might" be more pronounced when cooked though, but overall, there are better hybrid plums for fresh eating that seem to produce more reliably.
+The flavor "might" be more pronounced when cooked though, but overall, there are better hybrid plums for fresh eating that produce more reliably.

 Purple Heart